reactjs/react.dev/content/docs/state-and-lifecycle.md

 To implement this, we need to add "state" to the `Clock` component.

 State is similar to props, but it is private and fully controlled by the component.
+It is not necessary to convert the functional component to a ES6 class in order to set and access state.
+State Hooks can be used to use state without writing a class component.

 ## Converting a Function to a Class {#converting-a-function-to-a-class}